zappiehost/pfSense-pkg-birdvector/README.md

 This pfSense package allows you to fully control pathvector and bird2 via the WebUI on your pfSense installations.

 ## Installtion
 You will need to install the dependacies.
-If you're running pfSense 2.6 (FreeBSD-12) make sure to replace the below URLs with `reeBSD:12:amd64`
+If you're running pfSense 2.6 (FreeBSD-12) make sure to replace the below URLs with `FreeBSD:12:amd64`

 ```
 pkg install libssh
+pkg install pfSense-pkg-Cron
 pkg add https://pkg.freebsd.org/FreeBSD:14:amd64/latest/All/bgpq4-1.11.pkg
 pkg add https://pkg.freebsd.org/FreeBSD:14:amd64/latest/All/bird2-2.13.1.pkg
 ```